-The Prize for Excellence in Research for Outstanding Emerging Researchers recognizes and celebrates outstanding early career researchers at Queen’s University.
-Early career researchers are defined as those who have earned their most recent highest degree (e.g., PhD, MD, LLB) in their last ten years.
+The Prize for Excellence in Research for Outstanding Emerging Researchers celebrates early career researchers at Queen’s University who have distinguished themselves through their significant contributions to research.
+Early career researchers are defined as those who have earned their most recent highest degree (e.g., PhD, MD, LLB) in the last ten years.

 Eligibility

 Nominees must hold an academic appointment (tenure or tenure-track) at Queen’s and have earned their most recent highest degree (e.g., PhD, MD, LLB) in their last ten years.
-Career interruptions (e.g., parental leave, extended sick or disability leave, clinical training, family care, impact of COVID-19 pandemic) may be excluded from the ten-year limit and must be explained in the nomination letter.
+Career interruptions (e.g., parental leave, extended sick or disability leave, clinical training, family care, impact of COVID-19 pandemic) may be excluded from the ten-year limit and should be explained in the nomination letter.
 Under a nominee’s appointment, they will be able to supervise students and publish research results.

 Selection Committee